Amministrazione delle Finanze dello Stato v Simmenthal SpA: Facts

 Simmenthal SpA imported beef from France into Italy.
-Italy imposed a public health inspection fee for the meat crossing the frontier under an Italian Law of 1970.
+Italy imposed a public health inspection fee for the meat crossing the border under an Italian Law of 1970.
 This conflicted with European Community Regulations from 1964 and 1968.

 Italian courts heard argument that Italian law must prevail because it was passed after the Regulations, and must be applied by the Italian courts until the law was declared unconstitutional.
 It referred the question of what to do in a case of conflict to the ECJ.
 The Attorney General Reischl gave an Opinion suggesting that timing of the Italian law was irrelevant, and EU law was supreme.